-Following that instruction has given the world everything from prodigies like Mozart to the Hitler Youth, but what has that to do with allotments?
+Following that instruction has given the world everything from prodigies like Mozart to the Hitler Youth, but what’s that to do with allotments?

 It’s just a matter of fact that considerations of shading and the terms of tenancy require us not to allow broad leaf trees such as these to grow on our plots (nor, for that matter, conifers or fruit trees more than 4m tall).
-Nor must we maintain them if they are already growing there when we take on our plot, but remove them.
+Also, we mustn’t maintain them if they’re already growing there when we take on our plot, but remove them.
 If we didn’t, then the whole site would rapidly revert to primordial forest.

 So we should dig these up as soon as we notice them.
-When they are seedlings or saplings this is very easy and no trouble at all.
+When they’re seedlings or saplings this is very easy and no trouble at all.
 However they grow very quickly, putting down deep tap roots, and so the longer we delay, the harder this unavoidable job will be!

-If anyone – or their predecessors to their plot – has overlooked to remove such a tree, and tackling it would be problematic, then if they contact PPAA Committee, and where the stem or trunk is more than say, 50mm in diameter, they will give what help they can for its removal.
+If anyone – or their predecessors to their plot – has overlooked to remove such a tree, and tackling it would be problematic, then if they message PPAA Committee, and where the stem or trunk is more than say, 50mm in diameter, they’ll give what help they can for its removal.

-If the tree is semi-mature or larger, then in some instances – where it is kept well pollarded, or is not a very large variety, e.g. buddleia – a pragmatic decision to leave well alone may be taken, but please don’t any of us ignore the likes of ash, hawthorn, willow, and sycamore!
+If the tree’s semi-mature or larger, then in some instances – where it’s kept well pollarded, or is not a very large variety, e.g. buddleia – a pragmatic decision to leave well alone may be taken, but please don’t any of us ignore the likes of ash, hawthorn, willow, and sycamore!